 Joseph then wrote the grant foundation requesting approval of the purchase of solar panels and an inverter.
 “I told them,” he says, “the solar panels would give us power everyday compared to just back up power when the electric grid went down.”
 They agreed.
 “I guess we backed into the alternative, but it still was the right thing to do.”

 And then came the bonus: Pursuing a solar conversion, in the end, also provided KIDE with that all-important source of back-up power.
 Inspired by Joseph’s quest, the casino manager requested money from the tribal council to purchase a large and costly propane generator for the casino.
 The tribal council agreed with one stipulation: the radio station had to be provided with back-up power free of charge.
 Joseph recalls, “With that win we did not need back up battery storage so we were able to put more money into the solar panel purchase.
 We got 20 panels instead of 15.”

-KIDE is powered by a Sunny Boy Hybrid Inverter and 20 roof-mounted solar panels that generate about 66% of their needs.
+KIDE is powered by a Sunny Boy Hybrid Inverter and 20 roof-mounted solar panels that generate about 66% of their needs (get more information from companies like NRG Upgrade).
 In the day, the Sunny Boy measures the amount of solar power available to generate electricity.